 Just as people need to wear shoes that fit well to walk comfortably, each sector also needs technology attuned to their needs and wants – and being a part of this journey to create technology tailored to the NFP industry is a huge source of excitement and motivation for me.

-1. What is your role in the Campfire team
+1. What is your role in the Volaby team

 I am a front end developer.

 2. What does a typical day look like for you?